HsiangHung/Machine_Learning_Note/ML_fundamentals/Gradient_Descent/README.md

 ## The Termination Condition For Gradient Descent?

-Discussion about the termination condition for gradient descent: [[CrossValidated: How to define the termination condition for gradient descent?]][How can stochastic gradient descent avoid the problem of a local minimum?], [[Mathematics]][Stopping criteria for gradient method]
+Discussion about the termination condition for gradient descent: [[CrossValidated: How to define the termination condition for gradient descent?]][How can stochastic gradient descent avoid the problem of a local minimum?], [[Mathematics: Stopping criteria for gradient method]][Stopping criteria for gradient method]

 * Determine the number of iterations we need to perform to achieve a desired error .
 * Terminating when changes in parameter or changes in cost functions is small enough.